umar601/ranchers-clone/README.md

 This is full responsive website.
 This is portable.
 You can take it as guide to make further projects.
-This is inspired by ranchers website
+This is inspired by ranchers.